nielsvanhooy/py-cursus-work/python-beginner/10-basic-types-en.md

 Just remember that the function `isinstance()` exists. we are going to use it later. when we learn about control structures. (if, elif, else, finally)

+## Methods on primitive types

+Guide them trough the python website and let them play around with it.